spacecowboy/NoNonsense-FilePicker/README.md

 ### Handling the result

-If you have a minimum requirement of Jelly Bean (API 16) and above, you can skip the second method.
+If you have a minimum requirement of Jelly Bean (API 16) and above, you can choose whichever of the two methods for multiple results you like.

+If you are have API 15 or below as your minimumSdk, you can use method number 2.

 ```java
     @TargetApi(Build.VERSION_CODES.JELLY_BEAN)